SofiaKung/sofikung.github.io/src/content/posts/vibe-coding.md

 ## The Discovery Process: Learning What to Ask

-I started building with a Wix resume template as inspiration, asking LLM questions as I went.
+I started building this portfolio website with a Wix resume template as inspiration, asking LLM questions as I went.
 While this iterative approach worked, I only realized what I truly wanted to build after several rounds of implementation.

 The process taught me something valuable: I should have first considered which framework, design principles and content management strategy to adopt.

-When I realized that I needed markdown support for blog posts, I had to migrate frameworks—not because I didn't plan, but because I didn't know the right questions to ask initially.
+When I realized that I needed markdown support for blog posts, I had to migrate to a new framework—not because I didn't plan, but because I didn't know the right questions to ask initially.

-## AI Can't Give You Taste (And That's Your Advantage)
+## AI Can't Give You Taste

 AI can only build what you ask for.
 Since I based my design on a resume-like template, my software engineer friends told me: "This looks like a resume.
 You might as well not build one."

-They followed up with portfolio references that worked—minimalistic, functional designs that matched my goals.
-After studying these examples, I spent another day to rebuild the entire homepage.
+They gave me a few portfolio references that worked—minimalistic, compact, and functional designs that matched my goals.
+After studying these examples, I spent another day rebuilding the entire homepage based on the new reference.

-That's when I realized I needed to define my taste, styling, and purpose clearly before starting, because the effort to rebuild is high.
+That's when I realized I needed to define my taste, styling, and purpose clearly before starting—because the effort to rebuild is high.

-**Questions to ask on Design & Taste**
+**To do this step over again, I would ask the following questions related to design & taste**

-- What 3 websites do I want mine to look and feel like?
+- What websites do I want mine to look and feel like?
+Pick 1 or 2 websites
-- What specific features do I love?
-(Navigation, color schemes, layout, animations)
+- What specific elements do I want to steal?
+(Screenshot specific elements: nav style, button design, color palette, typography)
 - What’s the main thing I want visitors to do?
 (Contact me, view my work, read my writing)

-## Industrial Standards Require Explicit Specification
+- What's my content hierarchy?
+(What should visitors see first, second, third?)

+## Building Production-Quality Code with AI

 LLMs build like enthusiastic juniors—functional but lacking production standards.
 They won't automatically include:

 - CSS variables for consistent styling
 - Mobile responsiveness
-- Clean code architecture
+- Automated code cleaning whenever you rebuild or migrate frameworks
 - Comprehensive README
+- Logical file organization based on your web framework
+- Creating reusable page templates and components to keep your styling consistent

-**Key learning:** Ask for all of the above explicitly.
+You have to ask for all of the above explicitly.

-## Prompting Tools and Techniques That Worked for Me
+## Trial and Error: What Works for AI-Assisted Coding

 I started with Claude, hit rate limits, then switched to Codex (ChatGPT Plus).
-But real progress came when I switched from terminal-based prompting to IDE plugin integration.
+But real progress came when I switched from terminal-based prompting to the Codex plugin in VS Code.

-The VS Code plugin was easy to use—it allowed me to upload reference images easily, reviewing conversation history was seamless, and iterating on code became efficient.
+The VS Code plugin was easy to use—it allowed me to upload reference images easily, made reviewing conversation history seamless, and made iterating on code efficient.

-I also discovered that:
+I discovered that:

 - **Screenshot-to-code translation**: Codex could convert UI screenshots into functional code with ~80% accuracy.
+You can also paste website URLs into your prompt as reference.
 - **Debugging specificity**: Basic HTML/CSS knowledge helped me give precise feedback.
-Codex understands better when you say - “Move the experience-description into the first column of grid” than “ Move the experience-description to the left side of the box”.
+Codex understands better when you say 'Move the experience-description into the first column of the grid' than 'Move the experience-description to the left side of the box.'
 - **Planning vs. agent mode**: Define requirements in planning mode before implementing in agent mode to prevent unnecessary rework.

-## The Main Purpose of the Website Shapes Your Technical Architecture
+## Your Website's Purpose Determines Your Tech Stack

 My portfolio's core function is showcasing projects and writing, hence my friend suggested GitHub markdown as it is easy to maintain and straightforward.